News · Cataract surgery · Updated May 2026

 UK 2026 cost: NHS vs private cataract surgery

-NHS cataract surgery is free at point of care via your GP or optician referral, with current waiting times of 8 to 26 weeks across most UK trusts.
+NHS cataract surgery is free at the point of care via your GP or optician referral, with current waiting times of 8 to 26 weeks across most UK trusts.
 Self-pay private cataract surgery is typically £2,495 to £3,995 per eye for a monofocal IOL including consultant fees, theatre, drops and post-op reviews.
 Premium IOLs (toric, EDOF, multifocal) add £800 to £2,000 per eye.
 Most major UK private medical insurers cover cataract surgery subject to excess.

 Related guides: